RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 - Predictive Modeling of Chemical Compounds' Classification, Mechanisms of Action, and Therapeutic Potentials using Machine Learning to identify Structure-Activity-Relationships (SAR)
 ________________________________________________________________________________________________________________

-**OVERVIEW:**
+**METHODS:**

-This project employs Machine Learning to identify the Quantitative Structure-Activity Relationships (QSAR) of chemical compounds based on their extensive molecular properties.
-Inspired by this dataset of 635 psychoactive compoounds and their molecular properties (117)
+• This project employs Machine Learning to identify the Quantitative Structure-Activity Relationships (QSAR) of chemical compounds based on their extensive molecular properties.
+Inspired by this dataset of 635 psychoactive compoounds and their 117 molecular properties.
 [https://www.kaggle.com/datasets/thedevastator/psychedelic-drug-database?resource=download],
 a webscraper is set up to retrieve data from all compounds listed under PubChem.ncbi that possess a known 'MeSH Pharmacological Classification' (totaling 17,866 entries) to create and store a custom expanded dataset.

+• Example Classifications:

 [Anti-Psychotic Agents, Serotonin Receptor Agonists, Dopamine Uptake Inhibitors, Protein Kinase Inhibitors, Vasoconstrictor Agents, etc]

+• RD-Kit is then used to retrieve and compute all scraped compounds' molecular popularties, which have been expanded to include 244 molecular porperties - now including counts of all functional groups (amides, halogens, ketones, etc.) as well as electrotopological states (E-state) information that directly correlate molecular behavior with biological receptor activity.

-RD-Kit (Cheminformatics) is then used to retrieve and compute all scraped compounds' molecular popularties (157), which is fed to a Random Forest/Gradiant Boosting/NLP-Classifier machine learning model to determine which molecular properties correlate highest with the compounds' pharmacological action.
-These weighed attributes are then used by the model to predict the pharmacological classification of a novel compound whose official 'MeSH Pharmacological Classification' is not listed on PubChem.
+• All scraped and computed data is then fed to a Random Forest/NLP-Classifier machine learning model to determine which molecular properties correlate highest with the compounds' pharmacological action.
+These weighed attributes are then used by the model to predict the pharmacological classification of a novel compound whose official 'MeSH Pharmacological Classification' is NOT listed on PubChem.

 ________________________________________________________________________________________________________________
 Hamming Loss - Multi-Label Classification - is utilized to allow independent prediction of each activity within the set of pharmacological activities: